Hanging Lake Trail Could Reopen As 'Primitive Trail' For Now

 The trail will be closed for the season, but Poirer has reached out to some of the top trail builders in the region to come up with solutions in the meantime.
 There is a short-term plan in the works.

-“We’re looking at maybe primitive trail options for the public who still want to get up here, who are willing to rough it a little bit as you saw today.”READ MORE: Loveland Police Releases Body Camera Video, 911 Call Of Dramatic Shooting Of 19-Year-Old Alex Domina
+“We’re looking at maybe primitive trail options for the public who still want to get up here, who are willing to rough it a little bit.”

-Picnic tables are buried along with several of the trails seven bridges.
-Signs as taller than most people have been wiped out and, in some spots, the trail is completely missing, covered in up to 20-feet of debris leaving hikers to scramble, route find, and cross drainages.
+Picnic tables are buried along with several of the trail’s seven bridges.
+Signs taller than most people have been wiped out and, in some spots, the trail is completely missing, covered in up to 20 feet of debris, leaving hikers to scramble, route find and cross drainages.

 A primitive trail would not provide full public access, but it would be the best option for a near-term solution.

-“We anticipate more sediment possibly more debris flows.
-It’s somewhat dependent on the rain we see, but it’s reasonable to expect we’ll be dealing with for years to come,’ said Justin Anderson a hydrologist with the White River National Forest.
+“We anticipate more sediment, possibly more debris flows.
+It’s somewhat dependent on the rain we see, but it’s reasonable to expect we’ll be dealing with this for years to come,” said Justin Anderson a hydrologist with the White River National Forest.